 A Quick Guide to Dog Grooming Basics

-If you’re entirely new to the art of grooming, then it can you probably think it’s difficult.
-We’ll give you a quick rundown of how to properly groom your dog.
+If you’re a newbie in dog hair care, then it can you probably think it’s difficult.
+We’ll give you a useful tips of how to properly groom your dog.
 This way you can use your clipper straight out of the box.

 The first step is washing and combing your dog.
 Hopefully, your dog is acclimated to water and does not freak out.
 If they do freak out about water, then you can try giving them a snack to calm them down.
 You should also attach their leash to a sturdy pole to prevent them from running away and getting dirty.